 - Price.
 Not only is the initial price higher, it can also be more expensive to fix and maintain.
 In addition, insurance is sometimes higher on automatic transmissions.

-There is also a transmission type called continuously variable transmission (CVT).
-The CVT transmission does not have individual gears but does have one gear that is variable for all driving conditions.
+There is also a transmission type called a Continuously Variable Transmission (CVT).
+The CVT does not have individual gears but a single gear that is variable for all driving conditions.
 It uses a belt-and-pulley system to transfer engine power to the vehicle's wheels, allowing for an infinite gradient of ratios.

 - Fuel efficiency.
 This type has marginally better fuel miles per gallon, especially for city drivers.

-- Easy to drive.
+- Smoother ride.
 They produce simple and more efficient power and eliminate the feeling of shifting from gear to gear.

 - Can be difficult to drive.
 Vehicles with a CVT might take some time to get accustomed to.
-Drivers have complained of a low, continuous noise, known as engine drone, that can be bothersome to a select few.
-The best way to know if a CVT transmission vehicle is right for you is to have a thorough test drive.
+The best way to know if a CVT vehicle is right for you is to have a thorough test drive.

 Which transmission is safer?

 Studies haven't really shown which transmission type is safer.
 Automatic and CVT transmissions do allow you to keep both hands on the wheel at all times, while manual transmissions may require more attentive driving.
-Your driving habits will play a larger role in your safety.
-Safety features available for both automatic and manual vehicles can make a difference too.
+Your driving habits will play a large role in your safety.
+Safety features available for both automatic and manual vehicles can make a difference, too.

-Basically, what it comes down to is driver preference and of course, your budget.
+Basically, what it comes down to is driver preference and, of course, your budget.
 Do your research and talk to your local insurance agent to check auto insurance rates, including insurance rates for electric vehicles.